-Air Vice Marshal Kym Osley(Ret'd) Independent Non-Executive Director - appointed 11 June 202 Air Vice-Marshal Osley joined the Quickstep board in June 2020 and has over 44 years of Defer aerospace experience including prior experience as the Program Manager of the Australian F-35 Joint Strike Fighter Program.
-Kym recently retired from his full-time posit international consulting firm of PricewaterhouseCoopers, working w clients, and has taken a part-time position as the NSW Defence Adv Kym has extensive international experience with Defence and aeros various Defence-related appointments in the UK and the US, and through his previous work a Reservist officer promoting exports as a military specialist and leader in Team Defence Austra - expertise awarded a Defence Industry Service Commendation by the Minister teams that have been supporting future Defence capability planning career, Kym was an aviator who flew in F-111, Phantom and F-18 aircraft with the RAAF and USAF.
-He was awarded a Conspicuous Service Cross in 1997 and made a Member of the Order of Australia in 2008 for services to Defence.
-Kym is currently the Chair of the Australian Air Force Cadet Found dation and remains an independent member of the PwC Global Government Defence Network Board.
-Kym is a graduate of the Harvard Business School (Advanced Mana - ' Qualifications the Centre for Defence and Strategic Studies.
-He has a Master of Art Defence Studies, a BSc (Physics) and a Graduate Diploma of Management Studies and is a G gement Studies and is a Graduate of Special responsibilities Member of the Audit, Risk and Compliance Committee.
-Other current Nil other current Directorships Interests in shares Ordinary shares in Quickstep Holdings Limited 300,000 and options • • ·
+Δi r Vice-Marshal Kym Osley(Ret'd) irector - appointed 11 June 2020 Experience and expertise Air Vice-Marshal Osley joined the Quickstep board in June 2020 and aerospace experience including prior experience as the Program Ma Strike Fighter Program.
+Kym recently retired from his full-time positi international consulting firm of PricewaterhouseCoopers, working we clients, and has taken a part-time position as the NSW Defence Advok Kym has extensive international experience with Defence and aeros various Defence-related appointments in the UK and the US, and the Reservist officer promoting exports as a military specialist and leade awarded a Defence Industry Service Commendation by the Minister teams that have been supporting future Defence capability planning career, Kym was an aviator who flew in F-111, Phantom and F-18 air was awarded a Conspicuous Service Cross in 1997 and made a Mem for services to Defence.
+Kym is currently the Chair of the Australian Air Force Cadet Found member of the PwC Global Government Defence Network Board. has over 44 years of Defence and mager of the Australian F-35 Joint on as a Managing Director in the vith Government and Defence ocate within Investment NSW. pace industry gained through rough his previous work as a or in Team Defence Australia.
+He was for Defence in 2019 for leading PwC as since 2016.
+Earlier in his military craft with the RAAF and USAF.
+He ber of the Order of Australia in 2008 Qualifications Kym is a graduate of the Harvard Business School (Advanced Management Program) and is a the Centre for Defence and Strategic Studies.
+He has a Master of Arts (International Relations), Defence Studies, a BSc (Physics) and a Graduate Diploma of Management Studies and is a Graduate AICD.
+Special responsibilities Member of the Audit, Risk and Compliance Committee.
+Other current Directorships Nil Interests in shares and options Ordinary shares in Quickstep Holdings Limited 300,000